Vitorbnc/LinAlg/README.md

 LinAlg aims for simplicity, but in the small benchmarks I ran it outperformed Matlab by a wide margin!

 ### Known bugs
-The QR factoring needs to be improved for rectangular matrices
+The QR factoring method needs to be improved for rectangular matrices